What is the Difference Between a DUI and DWI?

 What You Should Do Following A DUI Or DWI Arrest

-No matter the difference between a DUI and a DWI, the first thing you need to do is contact an experienced DUI / DWI attorney who can fight for your license, protect your rights and explain what you can expect moving forward.
+The first thing you need to do when chraged with a dwi or DUI is contact an experienced attorney.
+One who can fight for your license, protect your rights and explain what you can expect moving forward.
 Call Clyde W. Burleson, P.C. at 713-628-1503 or contact him to get immediate help with your case!